Hale County is named for John C Hale, who was killed at the Battle of San Jacinto.

 Contractor: W T McRae

 Description: The building faces north and is a three story red colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds in the center of Plainview.
 The building has a small portico with two double white colored columns and balcony on the north front.
 There is stone trim around the windows and decoration on the third floor brick.
 Stone trim is along the horizontal cornice near the roof line.
 On the building center is a rounded yellow colored dome.
-The large courtroom is located on the third story and the small courtroom is located on the second story.
+In the interior, the large courtroom is located on the third story and the small courtroom is located on the second story.
+The building houses the Constitutional County Court and County Justice Court.
 The building was renovated in 1980.
 The architect was L James Robinson and the contractor was Bell and Cook.

 County Justice Center – Plainview